-The yield from this dam will be sufficient to support the estimated Botswana transfer (Lesotho and RSA demand components included) as well as to provide compensation releases to the ORP system to prevent or significantly limit the reduction in yield at the ORP, due to the upstream Makhaleng Dam and associated transfer development.
-The yield results for the S2 Makhaleng Dam as obtained from the analyses carried out as part of Component III Phase 1, Water Resource assessment task (ORASECOM, 2019a), is given in Figure 8-1.
+The yield from this dam will be sufficient to support the estimated Botswana transfer (Lesotho and RSA demand components included) as well as to provide mitigation releases to the ORP system to prevent or significantly limit the reduction in yield at the ORP, due to the upstream Makhaleng Dam and associated transfer development.
+The yield results for the S2 Makhaleng Dam as obtained from the analyses carried out as part of Component III Phase 1, Water Resource assessment task (ORASECOM, 2019a), is given in Figure 5-2.
 From the yield capacity curve for a live storage of approximately 270 million m3 a historic firm yield (HFY) of just over 200 million m3/a can be obtained.

-From Figure 8-1 it is evident that at site S2 the yield of Makhaleng Dam can still be increased significantly when the storage is increased.
-It will thus be possible by increasing the storage capacity of Makhaleng Dam, to use the increased yield to restore or partly restore the yield reduction in the ORP system.
+From Figure 5-2 it is evident that at site S2 the yield of Makhaleng Dam can still be increased significantly when the storage is increased.
+It will thus be possible by increasing the storage capacity of Makhaleng Dam, to use the increased yield to restore or partly restore the yield reduction in the ORP system as result of Makhaleng Dam.

-Figure 8-2: Makhaleng Dam yield at site S2
+Figure 5-3: Makhaleng Dam yield at site S2